Flipped Classroom Pros and Cons

 Reduces the effectiveness of students on tests

 Tests are normally developed to calculate the amount of data recall a student has on particular subjects.
-Most tests are based on the format of standard lecture of the conventional classroom.
+Most tests are based on the format of the standard lectures in the conventional classroom.
 Data is offered by the teacher.
 The student must then memorize the data.
 For that purpose, flipped classrooms work better if practical skills are being taught.

 Increases the screen time of students